 How To Blend eLearning With Instructor Led Training

-Blended learning.
-Blended learning combines online and classroom trainings to ensure that students receive the necessary skills and behaviors in a variety of forms.
-This allows trainings to be completed in ways that are most conducive to the learners and to the skills being learned.
+Blended learning combines online and classroom training to ensure that students receive the necessary skills and behaviors in a variety of forms.
+Learners can move forward in ways that are most conducive to the learners and the skills being learned.

 But blended learning doesn’t solely mean web-based, multimedia content.
-It means pairing online courses with instructor led trainings.
+It means pairing online courses with instructor-led training.
 How can you fuse the two in a way that allows these platforms to correlate and build on one another?

-Use your online LMS to track and analyze your instructor led training in the classroom.
-E-Tracking in-person training allows you to maintain consistency between the two platforms and to continuously and reliably analyze the effectiveness of trainings.
+Use your online Learning Management System to track and analyze your instructor-led training in the classroom.
+E-tracking in-person training allows you to maintain consistency between the two platforms and to continuously and reliably analyze the effectiveness of training.

 What are some key features for your instructor-led training tracking system?

-- Requirements: Create group or user pathways that detail which courses (both online and in-person) in which a given individual or department must enroll.
-These can be checked off as they are completed to track achievement, build courses upon one another, and to analyze learnings.
+- Requirements: Create group or user pathways that detail into which courses (both online and in-person) a given individual or department must enroll.
+Users can check these off as they are completed to track achievement, build courses upon one another, and to analyze learnings.

 - Events Calendar: Include events with a description of the course, location, number of available seats, and start and end times.
-This allows students to pick necessary courses based on their own schedule by easily self-enrolling directly on the eLearning platform.
+This allows students to pick required courses based on their schedules by easily self-enrolling directly on the eLearning platform.

-- Status management: Track event attendance and include notifications for instructors and students.
-This also enables specific course assignments to be automatically released at a specific, set time; teachers don’t have to worry about emailing or forgetting to hand out an assignment at a given time.
-This also rewards attendees for completing trainings.
+- Status Management: Track event attendance and include notifications for instructors and students.
+This also enables specific course assignments to be automatically released at a particular set time; teachers don’t have to worry about emailing or forgetting to hand out an assignment at a given time.
+This also rewards attendees for completing the training.

-- Reporting: The schedule events generate completion reports that instructors and others can view.
+- Reporting: The scheduled events generate completion reports that instructors and others can view.
 This enables tracking of each individual’s learning, attendance, assignments, and success.
-These can often be downloaded into Excel for usage in other areas as well.
+These can often be downloaded into Excel for use in other areas, as well.

-Don’t neglect the support network and high value of the classroom, but don’t nay-say the benefits of eLearning courses either.
-Together, the two can unite to create the utmost possible success.
-If you use your online LMS to track your instructor led training, you’ll be able to create a consistent and highly productive learning program for your students.
+Don’t neglect the support network and value of the classroom, but don’t ignore the benefits of eLearning courses, either.
+Together, the two can unite and support students with all types of learning needs.
+If you use an online LMS to track instructor-led training, you’ll be able to create a consistent and highly-productive learning program for your students.